 In 2020, we also got a slow start but this time because of COVID.
-In early July, we were able to start work and we’ve continued working through the boulder field.
+In early July, we were able to start work and we focused on completing the trail from the Angora Lakes parking area down toward Lily Lake.
 With a dedicated team of veteran TAMBA volunteers and some new volunteers joining us each week, progress has been steady.
 We hired an ACE crew to work on some of the challenging switchback turns, which involve building 6-foot tall dry-stone retaining walls.

 Frequently asked questions: